 Step 5 - Set aside some weekly time to actually plan your outfits.
 The most challenging part of the challenge, beside cutting your wardrobe down to just 30 pieces, is figuring out how to mix and match what's left to create stylish, interesting outfits.
 Avoid stress and quitting prematurely by taking 30 mins to an hour at least once per week to come with outfits.
 Make this a fun, hands-on activity.
 Pull pieces out of your closet, try them on and actually take a quick photo for reference.

 Step 6 - Have a post-challenge plan.
 Challenges are even better when the results last past their end date.
 Take this time to organize your closet before putting everything back and maybe set a new magic number of how many items you'll keep.
-It might also be wise to take note of pieces you don't currently have that would've made your challenge easier so you can have a defined shopping list for 2013.
+It might also be wise to take note of pieces you don't currently have that would've made your challenge easier so you can have a defined shopping list for the whole year.
 You may even find yourself starting another challenge -- wearing dresses or skirts exclusively or testing out new trends.